 - a 25 percent chance of normal stature

-- a 50 percent chance of having one defective gene, causing achondroplasia
+- a 50 percent chance of having one defective gene that causes achondroplasia

-- a 25 percent chance of inheriting two defective genes.
-This results in a fatal form of achondroplasia called homozygous achondroplasia.
-Infants with this condition are generally stillborn or die within a few months of birth.
+- a 25 percent chance of inheriting two defective genes, which would result in a fatal form of achondroplasia called homozygous achondroplasia

-If there is any history of achondroplasia in your family, you may want to consider genetic testing prior to becoming pregnant so that you fully understand your future child’s health risks.
+If there’s a history of achondroplasia in your family, you may want to consider genetic testing prior to becoming pregnant so that you fully understand your future child’s health risks.

 People with achondroplasia generally have normal intelligence levels.
-Their abnormalities are only physical.
+Their symptoms are physical, not mental.

 At birth, a child with this condition will likely have:

-- short stature (significantly below average for age and sex)
+- a short stature that’s significantly below average for age and sex

-- short fingers (the ring and middle fingers may also point away from each other)
+- short fingers in which the ring and middle fingers may also point away from each other

-- disproportionately large head compared to the body
+- a disproportionately large head compared to the body

-- underdevelopment of the mid-face region (between the forehead and upper jaw)
+- an underdeveloped area of the face between the forehead and upper jaw

 Health problems an infant may have include: